twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 ## Topic Modeling

-The Core, Expansion, ExpansionPlus and Group models described in Multi-Model Note Ranking learn latent representations for notes and users that are generally effective at modeling viewpoints across a wide range of notes.
+The Core, CoreWithTopics, Expansion, ExpansionPlus and Group models described in Multi-Model Note Ranking learn latent representations for notes and users that are generally effective at modeling viewpoints across a wide range of notes.
 Empirically, we have observed that some topics are better represented with narrower modeling that can learn viewpoint representations for a more specific topic.
 Improving the strength of modeling for a topic allows us to better identify notes that are helpful to people from different points of view on the given topic.